aurelius-in/test/reference.md

+Request for Supervisor Reference for PSU Doctoral Program

 Hi Jun,

 I am followinf up about the Penn State reference letter.
 They have not received yours and still require an assessment from my current supervisor, focusing on our machine learning projects.